 Tips for Making Milk Chocolate Toffee Cookies

-- Even though the cookies get placed in the freezer for 30 minutes before baking, they still spread A LOT.
+- Even though the cookies get placed in the freezer for 30 minutes before baking, they still spread a good amount.
 This is because the toffee melts and seeps out.
 Plus, we want a soft cookie here and to create a soft cookie, we don't add a lot of ingredients that tend to create solid structure.
 So, I recommend taking a large round cookie cutter or even the lid of a bowl turned upside down, place it around each freshly baked cookie and move your hand in a circular motion to get those cookies back into shape.
 It's important to do this as soon as the cookies come out of the oven while they're piping hot because that's when they're most malleable

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.